jonyw4/blog/posts/TestingInFrontEnd.md

 <!-- TODO: Make a diagram -->
 <!-- TODO: Make a table in the end -->

-In the long of my life, I notice that my colegues struggles to make test in front end.
+In the long of my coding experience, I notice that my colegues struggles to make test in front end.
 Sometimes is about not familiar with tests, sometimes is about the framework, and sometimes is to know what I need to cover.
 Some books even describe as hard to do, saying that you probably don't want to do that.
 But we are in 2021, and we have a lot of tools to make good test of an UI in front end.
 So this article, hopefully, will cover some common types of testing, some overall view of this types and also some example of tools.

 ## Types